How to improve SEO for JavaScript-heavy Websites

 • not placing href or navigation links on div, sections, headings, or any other attribute other than anchor tag.

-Optimizing Images and Videos with CDN
+Optimising Images and Videos with CDN

-CDN, also known as Content Delivery Network, is a new way to optimize your images and your videos.
+CDN, also known as Content Delivery Network, is a new way to optimise your images and your videos.
 These are servers placed in order to decrease the response time according to your region.
 By decreasing payload time, we can enhance SEO and the user experience of the website.

 CDNs are highly critical when it comes to the loading time of the page.
 They will help you optimize, transform and provide you with delivery options for media content.
 They are also important to use for creating a cache of the content requested, in the nearest location of the user.
 So when the next time a user requests a website page, all images and media will be loaded from the cache.

 In theory, CDNs help you save 40-60% loading time and they support content delivery options such as quality, size and format.
 On an abstract level, you can consider them as APIs for manipulating, formatting and accessing your images.
-All the formatting and transformations allow creators to create a wide range of customization within their platforms.
+All the formatting and transformations allow creators to create a wide range of customisation within their platforms.

 Because the images are stored in the form of URLs, an example for Image CDN would look like: